Original press release produced by the Office of the Speaker of the House.

 Chief of the Passamaquoddy Tribe at Pleasant Point – Rena Newell, “I am appreciative of my good friend, Speaker Talbot Ross, to come and sit with Vice Chief Bassett and myself in Sipayik.
 I anticipate working more together as the 131st Maine Legislature convenes.”

 Chief of the Penobscot Nation – Kirk Francis, “Maine’s relationship with its tribal neighbors has been unnecessarily tenuous.
 Our community has been living on this land for time immemorial.
 We are not going anywhere.
 We would like to see everyone succeed and for there to be prosperity for all of our neighbors.
 With Speaker Talbot Ross in that leadership position, I feel better about the future of our relationship with the State.”

-Chief of the Passamaquoddy Tribe at Indian Township – William Nicholas, “Speaker Talbot Ross comes from a place of common understanding as the Passamaquoddy Tribe.
+Chief of the Passamaquoddy Tribe at Motahkomikuk – William Nicholas, “Speaker Talbot Ross comes from a place of common understanding as the Passamaquoddy Tribe.
 We are looking forward to working with her and the next legislature to build a better understanding of each tribe’s differences and how we can improve the well-being of not only tribal citizens but also our Maine neighbors.”